 How building a better platform and enabling others to create value will give you the competitive advantage.
 Lessons of Platform Thinking from leaders like Nike, Amazon and AirBnB.

 For years, Starbucks has dreamt of creating its own branded currency.
 But the reality has fallen short of the vision.
-But blockchain-based currencies and platforms like Simple Token will enable Starbucks — and countless other brands — to create their own branded currencies easily and affordably.
+But blockchain-based currencies will enable Starbucks — and countless other brands — to create their own branded currencies easily and affordably.

 Coupons.
 Gift cards.
 Loyalty points.
 These tried-and-true tools are now part of a new revolution in retail.
 When viewed and used together, they make up different forms of Branded Currency.

 When it comes to a crisis happening, the question seems to no longer be “if” but “when.”
 Every leader needs to be prepared.
 By their very nature, crises put things in a whirlwind and emotions run high.
 These lessons from top executives will enable you to keep your cool and make smarter decisions.